andreabradpitto/ARP-assignment/README.md

 ### Process list and brief description

-- [main](src/main.c): This is the main, which launches all the other processes.
-The duty of this piece of code is to load the 3 unnamed pipes and to launch all the involved processes (S, P, G and L)
+- [*main*](src/main.c): This is the main process, which launches all the other processes.
+The duty of this piece of code is to load the 3 unnamed pipes and to launch all the involved processes (*S*, *P*, *G* and *L*)

-- [S](src/S.c): This is the process that is used to communicate with the others.
+- [*S*](src/S.c): This is the process that is used to communicate with the others.
 It is the only one that interfaces with the terminal.
-It can receive and handle 3 different commands: start, pause, log.
-In order to use it, you have to type e.g. "kill -18 22961", where the first number is the signal chosen, whilst the second is the PID of the node S itself.
-This process then communicates with P, spreading user commands through all the children of main
+It can receive and handle 3 different commands: *start*, *pause*, *log*.
+In order to use it, you have to type e.g. `kill -18 22961`, where the first number is the signal chosen, whilst the second is the PID of the node *S* itself.
+This process then communicates with *P*, spreading user commands through all the children of main

-- [P](src/P.c): This process is the computational core.
-It is also the nevralgic waypoint of communications: all other nodes involved are, in a way or another, bond to P. This process uses different constants based on run_mode.
-A fake delay is added to the computation when run_mode = 0. run_mode = 1 scenario has P expecting data from the G process of the previous PC in the chain
+- [*P*](src/P.c): This process is the computational core.
+It is also the nevralgic waypoint of communications: all other nodes involved are, in a way or another, bond to *P*.
+This process uses different constants based on run_mode.
+A fake delay is added to the computation when `config.run_mode = 0`. `config.run_mode = 1` scenario has *P* expecting data from the G process of the previous PC in the chain

-- [G](src/G.c): This process can be run in 2 modes: debug mode (i.e. single machine/covid/V2.0 - run_mode = 0) or normal mode (i.e.communicating with other PCs - run_mode = 1).
-In the first case it receives tokens from P, and then sends them back to it.
-In the other scenario, it sends data to the P of the next PC in the chain
+- [*G*](src/G.c): This process can be run in 2 modes: *Debug* mode (i.e. *Single machine* - `config.run_mode = 0`) or *Multi-machine* mode (i.e.communicating with other PCs - `config.run_mode = 1`).
+In the first case it receives tokens from *P*, and then sends them back to it.
+In the other scenario, it sends data to the *P* of the next PC in the chain

-- [L](src/L.c): This process is the one responsible of logging.
-It registers every command issued by the user and every token processed by P (received/sent).
+- [*L*](src/L.c): This process is the one responsible of logging.
+It registers every command issued by the user and every token processed by *P* (received/sent).
 When prompted, it opens the current log file via the user's preferred application

 ### Configuration file